-- In Windows Explorer, select the file you want to sign and right-click to select Send to > Stormshield Data Sign from the pop-up menu.
-The file is then dropped in the signature book window. - If the signature book window is already open, you can drag and drop the desired file in the Signature book. - You can double-click on a .p7f or .p7m file.
+- In Windows Explorer, select the file to be signed and right-click to choose Send to >Stormshield Data Sign from the context menu: the file is then placed in the signature book window. - If the signature book window is already open, you can drag and drop the desired file in the Signature book. - You can double-click on a .p7f or .p7m file.
 The signature book window automatically opens and the file is displayed in it. - 2.
 From the signature book window, right-click on the file to select Sign.